allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 used instead.

 Depending on the type of application AOP will have to be configured differently.
-In case of a typical Spring Framework based application, you just need to add dependencies to following libraries:
+In case of a typical Spring Framework based application, you just need to add the following dependencies:
 - org.springframework : spring-aop
 - org.aspectj : aspectjrt
 - org.aspectj : aspectjweaver